 \begin{rmk} We can express the axioms of an $F$-group using infinite axiom schemes in this language.
 We can quite easily also add (infinitely many) axioms that express commutativity of $F$ or that $V$ is a linear $F$-group.\end{rmk}

-In this language, however, we cannot add first order sentences which express that an $F$-group is generated by elements of the quasi kernel.
+In this language, however, we cannot add first-order sentences which express that an $F$-group is generated by elements of the quasi-kernel.
 This would involve an infinite number of disjunctions.
-In fact the notion of a near vector space is not first order in any language, we can see this through the following example.
+In fact the notion of a near-vector space is not first-order in any language, we can see this through the following example.